oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 1. **Oracle Cloud Account**: You need an active Oracle Cloud account with access to Oracle Object Storage and Oracle Autonomous Database.
 2. **Object Storage Bucket**: Create a bucket in Oracle Object Storage and upload the files you want to download into Oracle ADB.
 3. **Credentials**: Ensure you have the necessary credentials (access key and secret key) to access Oracle Object Storage.
-4. **Oracle Autonomous Database 26ai**: Make sure you have an Oracle Autonomous Database 26ai
+4. **Oracle AI Database 26ai**: Make sure you have an Oracle AI Database 26ai

 ## Task 1: Login to Oracle Cloud